 MXene, a two-dimensional (2D) transition metal carbide, nitride, and carbonitride, was discovered in 2011.
-MXene has great potential as a cocatalyst in the field of photocatalytic hydrogen production due to its properties and structure.
-MXene-Based Photocatalysts: Fabrication and Application introduces readers to the fundamentals, preparation, microstructure characterization, and a variety of applications of MXene-based photocatalysts.
-The book is a comprehensive reference for MXene materials and provides an overview of current literature in advanced MXene materials and applications.
+MXene has great potential as a cocatalyst in the field of photocatalysis due to its unique properties and structure.
+MXene-Based Photocatalysts: Fabrication and Applications introduces readers to the fundamentals, preparation, microstructure characterization, and a variety of applications of MXene-based photocatalysts.
+The book is a comprehensive reference for MXene materials and provides an overview of the current literature on MXene-based photocatalysts.

 - Discusses preparation methods of MXenes

 - Describes the morphology and microstructure of MXenes

 - Details the reaction mechanism of MXene-based photocatalysts

 - Covers applications in photocatalytic water-splitting, photocatalytic CO2 reduction, photocatalytic degradation, photocatalytic nitrogen fixation, and photocatalytic H2O2 production